 Using disclosure information

-If you’re handling disclosure information, you must do this properly and lawfully.
-You should only use disclosure information for the purpose of the application.
+If you’re handling disclosure information, you must do this responsibly and lawfully.
+You should not keep information for longer than you need to.
+It should only be used for the purpose you got it.

 For example, if a disclosure was used for recruitment for a particular job, then it should only be used for the recruitment decision.
 It should not be used or kept for another purpose.